-Stay tuned, have a look at the East West Psychology webpage, check out what our alumni have done after graduating, visit our East West Psychology Facebook page, check out what are faculty are up to, and feel free to contact us with whatever questions occur as you seek the graduate education that aligns with what your soul desires.
+Stay tuned, have a look at the East West Psychology webpage, check out what our students & alumni are up to, visit our East West Psychology Facebook page, explore the interests and backgrounds of the faculty, and feel free to contact us with whatever questions occur as you seek the graduate education that aligns with what your soul desires.

 Department Chair, East-West Psychology